WebAssembly/spec/document/metadata/code/binary.rst

 Branch Hints
 ~~~~~~~~~~~~

-A Branch Hint is code metadata item with type *branch_hint*.
+A Branch Hint is code metadata item with format *branch_hint*.
 All branch hints for a module are contained in a single code metadata section
 with name *'metadata.code.branch_hint'*.